JoeBocock/knockt/README.md

 ## Developement Notes

 I attempt to keep to Laravel as much as is possible while designing an API.
-I have changed very little base Laravel code and tried to utilise all features as much as possible (without bloating it for the sake of using feautes).
+I have changed very little base Laravel code and tried to utilise all features as much as possible (without bloating it for the sake of using features).

-One of the only changes I've made is extending `\Illuminate\Foundation\Http\FormRequest` with `\App\Common\API\KnocktFormRequest` and overriding the `failedValidation` to always return a JSON error bag regardless of incoming request type.
+One of the only changes I've made is extending `\Illuminate\Foundation\Http\FormRequest` with `\App\Common\API\KnocktFormRequest` and overriding `failedValidation` to always return a JSON error bag regardless of incoming request type.

 I'm also following the [Microsoft API Best Practices](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) document as much as possible as I believe it to be one of the clearest design methodologies for API response structure.